 Hello!
 I am here to introduce myself and tell you about my new blog covering topics related to neurodiversity, and teens and adults on the autism spectrum.

-Why My Blog Is About
+Why My Blog is About

-Neurodiversity & Autism Spectrum
+Neurodiversity and Autism Spectrum

 So why did I decide to dedicate a blog, and really my whole career, to issues related to neurodiversity and autism spectrum in teens and adults?